marclandy/enterprise-infra/architecture practice/consulting/network_infrastructure_edge_of_enablement.md

 | Automation & Lifecycle | Infra-as-code, observability, and asset lifecycle management. |
 | IT/OT Convergence | Secure segmentation, visibility, and enablement of OT data paths. |

+Note - I am increasingly taking on more Infrastructure scope as when the need arises on customer site.
 ---

 ## Typical Projects I Lead